-In July 2015, he and longtime girlfriend Mia Goth, whom he got together with while they were making Nymphomaniac and the aforementioned girl he was referring to, made headlines when they got into a screaming match in public in Germany.
+In July 2015, he and then-girlfriend Goth (the aforementioned girl who had come to see him on Valentine's Day) made headlines when they got into a screaming match in public in Germany.
 LaBeouf could be heard in video footage obtained by Entertainment Tonight yelling, "I don't wanna touch you.
 I don't wanna be aggressive.
 This is the kind of s--t that makes a person abusive!"

 "If I'd have stayed there, I would have killed her," LaBeouf then told the small group of people he left the scene with in a car, which then took him to the airport.